dbensmith/powershell-profile-configurator/README.md

 # powershell-profile-configurator

 Configures the user's PowerShell profile for both Windows PowerShell and PowerShell 7+.
-Personalised for the author's use.
 Backs up existing profiles by making a copy in the same folder as the original.
+Personalised for the author's use; fork and customize to your heart's content!

 ## How To Use